Kebumen Regency: Transportation

-Adisucipto Airport can be reached by DAMRI buses, which is based at Pemuda street.
+Adisutjipto Airport can be reached by DAMRI buses, which is based at Pemuda street.
 In addition, the airport can be reached by Maguwo KRD Railway Express (Purwokerto-Kebumen-Maguwo) to Maguwo station that is located inside the airport.

 Sports

 Football

 Kebumen Regency also has a football team, under the name Persak Kebumen which stands for Indonesian Football Association of Kebumen.
 This team in the 2008–2011 period held a competition in the Indonesian Third Division.
 Persak Kebumen played in the 2014–2015 period playing in the Nusantara League competition.
 After the return of the Indonesian League, Persak Kebumen played in Liga 3 in 2019.
 Chandradimuka Stadium is a home venue of Persak Kebumen.

 Futsal

 In addition to football clubs, Kebumen Regency has a professional futsal club namely SKN FC Kebumen.
 SKN FC Kebumen played in the Indonesia Pro Futsal League since 2018 as runner up.
 The competition that followed was 2018 AFF Futsal Championship as a semifinalist.